 Governor Neville has received a government draft for \$5,950, being the quarter allowance from the general government for the support of the state home for soldiers at Grand Island, and a draft for \$2,425 on account of the Milford home for soldiers.
 The payment is at the rate of \$100 a year for each member of the homes for the quarter ending September 30.
-At that time the Milford home had ninetyseven members and the Grand Island home 238 members.
-The money does not go direct to these homes, but is turned into the state treasury for the general fund and is used to pay current expenses of the state government.
+At that time the Milford home had ninety-Wildwood, N. J., Nov.
+8 .- The Hotel seven members and the Grand Island Greylock was destroyed by fire here. home 238 members.
+The money does The loss is estimated at \$50,000.
+The not go direct to these homes, but is turned into the state treasury for the Kent, O., Nov.
+9 .- Two interurbans general fund and is used to pay curmet in collision near here on the rent expenses of the state government.
+Northern Ohio Traction line.
+Reports said two persons were killed and fif-

-To Inspect New Seventh Regiment Major C. F. Severson of the regular army, now stationed at Fort Crook. has been detailed by the war department to inspect the new Seventh regiment, Nebraska national guard, preliminary to its recognition and acceptance for federal services.
+To Inspect New Seventh Regiment Major C. F. Severson of the regular army, now stationed at Fort Crook, has been detailed by the war department to inspect the new Seventh regiment, Nebraska national guard, preliminary to its recognition and acceptance for federal services.
 Governor Neville, as colonel of the regiment, has been notified of Major Severson's assignment and the latter requests him to prepare an itinerary.
 This will be made up at once by Adjutant General Clapp under the governor's direction.